 WSI Cohorts offered for women-identifying students by the Student Life Multicultural Center focus on intersections between identities, community building, personal development and leadership.
 The groups are implemented with the support of student leaders, professional staff and in partnership with women-identifying student organizations and Central Ohio community resources.

-The Women's Cabinet: Leadership Cohort
+Women’s Leadership Consortium

 Meetings are the 1st Wednesday of the month at 6 p.m.